ministryofjustice/moj-sso-demo-node/README.md

 This demo

 * uses the `simple-oauth2` module to handle the OAuth flows
-* stores the user's id and info in the session
+* displays the users details and authorisations from SSO
-* implements the optional logout redirection back to this app
+* displays a logout link to log the user out of SSO

 ## Usage instructions